-Decisions Related to Contracts - Government Code [] 1090, et seq.
+Decisions Related to Contracts - Government Code § 1090, et seq.

 In addition to the requirements of the Political Reform Act, state law contains special rules governing conflicts of interest relating to government contracts.
 A neighborhood council board member may not be financially interested in any City contract that he or she is involved in making.
-Thus, any participation by a board member in the process by which a contract is developed, negotiated or approved, including making a recommendation on the contract, is a violation of Government Code [] 1090 if the board member has a financial interest in that contract.
-Also, if the board member has a financial interest in the entire neighborhood council board might not be able act on the matter.
-However, there are some interests called remote interests which would disgualify a board member but not the entire neighborhood council board.

-Govt Code [1090 prohibitions apply to oral as well as written contracts.
+Thus, any participation by a board member in the process by which a contract is developed, negotiated or approved, including making a recommendation on the contract, is a violation of Government Code § 1090 if the board member has a financial interest in that contract.
+Also, if the board member has a financial interest in that contract.
+Also, if the board member has a financial interest in the act on the matter.
+However, there are some interests called "remote interests" which would disqualify a board member but not the entire neighborhood council board.
+Gov't Code §1090 prohibitions apply to oral as well as written contracts.
 Financial relationships in a contract would include, but are not limited to: employee of a contracting party, attorney, agent or broker of a contracting party, supplier of goods or services to a contracting party; landlord or tenant to a contracting party; officer, employee or board member of a nonprofit corporation of a contracting party.